 Recently, you realized that every spring, your drains slow down.
 Could this slow down be due to something in specific since the timing is so reliable?
 If your drains regularly slow down during the late winter and early spring months of the year, it could be due to tree roots.
 Trees are quite resilient.
 They can grow in nearly any type of environment, even thriving in places where us as humans would struggle.
 Unfortunately for your plumbing, this can also mean that trees can become a problem in their quest to survive.

-Just having slow drain does not mean that a tree is to blame.
+Just having a slow drain does not mean that a tree is to blame.
 However, if your slower drains coincide with the tree growth on your property, it could point to the cause.
 Trees commonly grow in spring, which means the roots are expanding in search of a reliable source of water.
 Pipes offer this water, so roots often work their way into small cracks or seams between the pipes.

 If you believe your trees could be the cause of slower drains, you will likely notice a few common symptoms.